-To apply you need to submit the online application (no charge), 3 letters of recommendation, GRE scores, TOEFL scores if necessary, and official college transcripts*.
-Please submit your application by January 15, 2013 for graduate committee review.
+To apply you need to submit the online application (no charge), 3 letters of recommendation, GRE scores, TOEFL scores if necessary, and unofficial college transcripts.
+Please submit your application by January 15, 2014 for graduate committee review.

 Students interested in fault evolution and tectonic geomorphology are encouraged to contact Nancye Dawers.

 We also have a productive Environmental Biogeochemistry Group, under the guidance of Professor Karen Johannesson, doing active research with trace element speciation in natural waters.